 If you were ever in prison (hopefully you don’t have that experience), your first natural instinct was probably (I say probably, because I don’t have jail time experience myself) that you should try to get out as soon as possible by any means possible.

 Many people make the same mistake in monopoly because they feel jail has excluded them from the game and they want to keep playing.
-They understand “playing” as in moving on the board, while you should understand “playing” as collecting the rent and not having to pay any.
+They understand “playing” as moving on the board, while you should understand “playing” as collecting the rent and not having to pay any.

-So, relax, stay in the jail for as long as possible and collect rent without any danger of paying one.
+So, relax, stay in jail for as long as possible, and collect rent without any danger of paying one.

 There is one exception to this rule though.
 At the beginning of the game, before you have any monopolies and plenty of property is still for sale, you should get out of jail as soon as possible and continue to buy.

 4. Orange Property Is Prime Property

 What?
 You always thought the best property in the game is at the end of the board, those two super luxurious tiles?
 That’s a popular fallacy (and the one you can use profitably when trading).

 Statistically, jail is the most visited tile, and when you move out of jail, 7 is the most common roll of the dice.
-That lands you right in the middle of the orange.
-Combine that with relatively cheap housing, and you get the most profitable tiles in monopoly.
+This lands you right in the middle of the orange.
+Combine that with relatively cheap housing, and you get the most profitable tiles in Monopoly.

 Of course, you won’t always have the luxury of luck to own orange: red is second best.
 Then, the further away you go from there, the worst off you are.